cfengine/documentation/language/decisions.markdown

         "Success";
     }

-Here we see that class ‘one’ is global (because it is defined inside the `common` bundle), while classes ‘two’ and ‘three’ are local (to their respective bundles).
-The report result \`Success' is therefore true because only ‘one’ and ‘three’ are in scope (and ‘two’ is *not* in scope) inside of the third bundle.
+Here we see that class 'one' is global (because it is defined inside the `common` bundle), while classes 'two' and 'three' are local (to their respective bundles).
+The report result 'Success' is therefore true because only 'one' and 'three' are in scope (and 'two' is *not* in scope) inside of the third bundle.

 Note that any class promise must have one - and only one - value constraint.
-That is, you might not leave ‘expression’ in the example above or add both ‘and’ and ‘xor’ constraints to the single promise.
+That is, you might not leave 'expression' in the example above or add both 'and' and 'xor' constraints to the single promise.

 Another type of class definition happens when you define classes